 The Terra Nullius, myth- had been rejected and three years earlier this deliberate separation by the colonials had been described ‘as the root of the evil.’
 Bishop Ploding, explained to the New South Wales, Legislative Council, in 1845, that the European settlement of lands, was done ‘without invitation’ and with ‘no exchange’ of compensation.
 This was a blatant disregard to earlier decisions concerning the First Australians to be bought into line with the rest of the British empire: when it was established by the Colonial Office, in the late 1830’s and by 1840’

-In May 1839, however- these requests still remained largely ignored ,when the Surveyor General, showed a map to the Chief Protector, G.A Robinson, the First Nation’s Peoples of Australia, were disregarded.
-The map in question at the time, uncovered that in a 30 mile square radius; there was not one single reserve set aside for the First Nation’s Peoples.
+In May 1839, however- these requests remained, largely ignored when the Surveyor General, showed a map to the Chief Protector, G.A Robinson, the First Nation’s Peoples of Australia, were disregarded.
+The map in question at the time, uncovered that in a 30 Mile Sq. radius; there was not one single reserve set aside for the First Nation’s Peoples.
 Robinson’s, interpretation of the map, highlighted the ramifications this map, would bring to light if displayed in England; when he remarked, ‘people would see at once and the mistreatment and deliberate unlawful forced dispossession of the First Nation’s Peoples would become apparent.
 The Government, had legal onus to protect the First Australians, Robinson, saw through the deception which was filtering through to London.
-This mis-information created the impossible situation for the First Australians, when Robinson, stated-
+This misinformation created the impossible situation for the First Australians, when Robinson, stated-

 The First Nation’s People’s proprietary right to property, was recognised throughout main-land Australia, and the officers of the First Fleet, did observe the boundaries of the differing tribal territories, in and around Botany Bay at the time of settlement.

-The First Nation’s People of Australia, had much the same concept as John Locke, in regards to the boundaries of properties.
-The officers from the first fleet, noted the set boundaries of various tribal territories.
+The First Nation’s People of Australia, had much the same concept as John Locke, Their respects consolidated on the boundaries of properties.
+The Officers from the First Fleet, noted the set boundaries of various tribal territories.
 Michael Kirby, explains the situation perfectly,

 ‘Locke’s traditional invocation of “Crying to Heaven,” when imperfections cannot be cured, no longer seems acceptable in today’s world.’